sgzwach/GenElect2.0/README.md

 - [X] Check current registrations for prereq completions
 - [X] Remove registrations with prereq registrations are dropped
 - [X] Allow admins and instructors to drop students from classes
-- [ ] Decide if registrations should be manually or automatically converted to completions
+- [X] Decide if registrations should be manually or automatically converted to completions (currently manual, see 'Complete' options within allofferings view)
 - [X] Fix change password in user update bug